kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 21: March 22 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked more on section 2.

+**Thoughts**: I had a lot of problems today with my computer and I almost was not able to use it at all but fortunately I was able to code and continue on with the challenge.
+I'm very worried about tomorrow and thank you Kamila for lending me your charger so I could code and tweet today.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/ede2ba9832976d3c07b96becb4e99e27d4672d2d)

+---

 ### Day 20: March 21 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I continued making my project prettier with the material components.
 I will be finishing up the section 2 soon.